Kajetan von Mérey: Life

-Kajetan von Mérey was born in Vienna on 16 January 1861 into a family who belongs to the lower echelons of the Hungarian nobility as son of banking expert Alexander Mérey von Kapos-Mére (1834–1927).
+Kajetan von Mérey was born in Vienna on 16 January 1861 into a family who belongs to the lower echelons of the Hungarian nobility as son of banking expert Alexander von Mérey von Kapos-Mére (1834–1927).

 Educated at the Theresian Military Academy, he was commissioned as a lieutenant in 1883 but after successfully passing the entrance exam for the diplomatic corps in 1885, he was dispatched as attaché to Belgrade and then the following year to Bucharest.
 In 1891, he was sent to serve at the embassy in Paris and then to Constantinople (now Istanbul) in 1893.

 In 1895, von Mérey was selected by Count Goluchowski to serve as deputy chef de cabinet, but was promoted already the same year to chef de cabinet.
 In 1899, he served as a member of the Austro-Hungarian delegation to the First Hague Peace Conference.
 In 1903, he was appointed a Privy Councillor (Geheimer Rat).
 In March 1904, he was nominated to the post of First Section Chief in the Foreign Ministry but was relieved in February 1907 and appointed Austro-Hungarian chief delegate to the Second Hague Peace Conference.